 2:00 P. M.-Registration of college sophomores.
+All college sophomores are to assemble in the co

 All college sophomores are to assemble in the college auditorium promptly at 2:00 P. M.

 8:00 P. M.-Party, all students in Gymnasium.